 Chicago: Brent Barrett returns as Billy Flynn

-Brent Barrett once again returns to the role of 'Billy Flynn' in the Tony Award winning musical Chicago from 7 Feb - 7 Mar & 26 Mar - 19 Jun 2011.
-Barrett assumes the role from Colman Domingo who played his final performance on 6 Feb 2011.
+Brent Barrett returns to the role of 'Billy Flynn' in the Tony Award winning musical Chicago from 5 Oct - 29 Nov 2009, returning to the role he has played three times before on Broadway.

 Barrett's other Broadway credits include 'Annie Get Your Gun'(1999), 'Candide' (1997), 'Grand Hotel' (1989) 'Dance a Little Closer' (1983) and 'West Side Story' (1980).
 Barrett received an Olivier Award nomination for his starring role in the London premiere of the Tony Award-winning Broadway revival of 'Kiss Me, Kate.'
 He has recorded two solo albums - 'The Alan Jay Lerner Album' and 'The Kander and Ebb Album.'

-Now celebrating fourteen years on the Great White Way, Chicago is the second longest-running production currently playing on Broadway, as well as Broadway's longest-running musical revival.
+Now celebrating twelve years on the Great White Way, Chicago is the second longest-running production currently playing on Broadway, as well as Broadway's longest-running musical revival.

 Chicago follows not your usual housewife, Roxie Hart, who gains dubious notoriety when she kills her boyfriend, invents her defence and manipulates everyone from her trustworthy husband to the fickle media and the unsuspecting public.
 The show features the well known songs, 'All That Jazz,' 'Razzle Dazzle' and 'Mr. Cellophane'.

 Chicago has music by John Kander, Lyrics by Fred Ebb, Book by Bob Fosse & Fred Ebb.